-6. A majoritarian candidate nominated in an electoral district by a party/election bloc participating independently in the elections may simultaneously be on the party list of a respective party/electoral bloc.
+6. A majoritarian candidate nominated in an electoral district by a party/election bloc participating independently in the elections

 [6.
 A majoritarian candidate nominated in an electoral district by a party running in the elections may at the same time be on the party list of a respective party.
 (Shall become effective from 1 January 2021)]